cbmarcum/skeletal-gradle-plugin/README.md

 ```
 This builds a repo layout that you can use from an Artifactory Gradle repository or similar artifact repository.

-checksums and signatures removed for brevity...
+checksums and signatures removed for brevity and version may not be latest...
 ```shell
 build/repos/releases
 `-- net